groupdocs/docs-cloud-common/content/signature/developer-guide/signing-documents/working-with-stamp-signature.md

 # Setup Background Brush for Stamp Signatures #

-You can creates Text Signature for document with [doc:signaturecloud.developer-guide.common-resources.signature-options-objects.WebHome).
+You can creates Text Signature for document with [signature-options-objects]({{< ref "signature/developer-guide/common-resources/signature-options-objects.md" >}}).
 Signature Stamp Options and all inherited classes have been updated in (Release 18.7) with newly added property** BackgroundBrush** which support following brush types: